basho/machi/README.md

 ## Nota Bene

-This source repo is in a state of chaotic consolidation of several independent repos.
-At the moment, none of the prototype code is expected to work.
-Perhaps it does, perhaps it doesn't.
-I'll know as we continue work in early March 2015.
+This source repo is in a state of consolidation of several independent repos.
+At the moment, most of the prototype code is expected to work -- please see the list below.

-Meanwhile, see the wiki for this repo for helpful hints, as time permits.
+Meanwhile, see the `README`* files throughout this repo for helpful hints.

 ## Initial re-porting on 'prototype' directory

 * `chain-manager`: finished
 * `corfurl`: finished
-* `demo-day-hack`: not started
+* `demo-day-hack`: work started on the `slf/otp-refactoring-step1` branch to copy code from an internal Basho "Demo Day" from the `prototype/demo-day-hack` directory to the "official" top of this repo.
+The end goal of this branch (and perhaps other branches with the `slf/otp-refactoring` prefix!) is to create a code base of minimal, functional Machi server & client code.
 * `tango`: finished

--Scott and the Machi team
+-The Machi team at Basho